arriIsHere/arri.tech/src/index.md

 ### Codium

 Codium is a design system I am building that was inspired by my nilJS project.
-I am trying to learn more about the design aspects of accessability so my goal is to make a design system that is AAA WCAG compliant.
+I am trying to learn more about the design aspects of accessibility so my goal is to make a design system that is AAA WCAG compliant.
 When I am further along with development I will be happy ot share the code.
 For now you can check out my progress on its site.